How the Secrets of Jin-shei came to be

 The Secrets of Jin-shei is my signature novel.
-It has been published in 14 languages all over the world and I still get fan letters about it several years after publication.
+It has been published in 13 languages so far all over the world and I still get fan letters about it several years after publication.

 It started out as ten characters quite literally searching for a plot.
 The first extant “synopsis” for the novel consists of no more than character sketches for ten little girls, firmly situated (in my head) in a broadly Oriental and very specifically Chinese context.
 But this was not going to be real China.
 It was going to be a fantasy.
 It was going to be a story about the lives of these girls and how they grew into the women they became.

 And then, completely independently of all this, an Internet friend, Carol Schmidt, sent me a URL for an article in the LA Times on the 15th of April: “China’s Mother Tongue is Dying.”
 Generations of Chinese women, apparently, passed down a unique form of writing that was kept away from men, a language called nushu, and now the last woman alive who grew up using nushu as an organic language taught to her by her mother is 95 years old and when she dies the language will die with her — it will become no more than a dead thing being studied in language labs by scholars and historians.
 On the pages of this woman’s notebook is written “the woeful story of a girl trapped in an unhappy marriage, a common lot among women in rural China.
 But the tale is not what attracts attention.
 It is how Yang recorded it: in a unique form of writing invented and passed down through generations by the women of Jiangyong — and kept apart from their fathers, husbands and sons.”